 - Gives teeth a whiter appearance - teeth are predisposed to discolourations as people get older, and can become a dull yellow colour.
 Not only do veneers help your teeth look whiter, but they also protect them from plaque

 - Defies genetics - diastemas, large gaps between teeth caused by genetics, can be concealed by veneers.
 Gaps can be reduced considerably, fundamentally altering a patient's appearance

 - Boosts mental health and self esteem - when considering the points raised above, the vast majority of people undergo cosmetic dental surgery to correct something they consider not quite right with their own teeth.
 Veneers have the potential to correct smiles, and therefore, boost the confidence and self esteem of the recipient

 HOW TO PICK A safe COSMETIC DENTIST

-The team at Cosmetic Surgery Solicitors has compiled this checklist to help you find the perfect cosmetic dentist.
+The team at Cosmetic Surgery Solicitors has compiled this checklist to help you find a safe and reputable cosmetic dentist.

 At Cosmetic Surgery Solicitors, we offer a sympathetic, straightforward and professional approach to all cosmetic dental treatment claims.